vanphuc1201/tp/docs/UserGuide.md

 Format: `list-contacts`

 ### Finding a contact : `find-contact`
-Finds all persons whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+Finds all contacts whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.

 Format: `find-contact KEYWORD [MORE_KEYWORDS]…​`

 * `KEYWORD` is case-insensitve <br>
   e.g. finding with `BOB` and `bob` will return the same result
-* One or more keyword can be entered, returning all the persons which contain either of the keywords <br>
+* One or more keyword can be entered, returning all the contacts which contain either of the keywords <br>
-  e.g. `find-contact Bob Alice` will return all persons with either `Bob` or `Alice` in their names
+  e.g. `find-contact Bob Alice` will return all contacts with either `Bob` or `Alice` in their names
 * The search performs partial matches — for example, `find-contact ann` will match names like `Anna`, `Annette`, or `Joanne`.

 Examples: